 To put it simply, there are lots of really nice things to do in São Miguel.
 So whether you are hoping to enjoy a relaxing seaside vacation, go on an adventurous expedition, or both, you’ll find plenty of options.
 Read on!

 TIP: While still relatively small, Sao Miguel is the only Azores Island where it might make sense to stay at two different locations for sightseeing – east and west.
 But you can also choose one central location and explore the island from there.
-Unless you stay in Ponta Delgada and take organized tours everywhere, you’ll also need to rent a car.
+Unless you stay in the capital city (Ponta Delgada) and take organized tours everywhere, you’ll also need to rent a car.
 Here you can find the best deals for car rental.
 You can find more practical tips at the bottom of this article.

 To help you plan your trip and get a better idea of where everything is, we also included a map of the best things to do in Sao Miguel.
 Find out!

-Good to know: Because our own trip to the Azores dates from quite a few years ago, this post was written with the help of my friends Sylvia and Kris from WapitiTravel who recently visited the Azores Islands and agreed to share their best tips with our readers.
+Good to know: Because our first trip to the Azores dates was quite a few years ago, this post was written with the help of my friends Sylvia and Kris from WapitiTravel who recently visited the Azores Islands and agreed to share their best tips with our readers.
+In the meantime, we have re-visited the Azores and spent 2 weeks on Sao Miguel Island and have updated this article with even more up-to-date tips and our personal experiences as well.

 These are the best things to Do in São Miguel: